Pop Life (Bananarama album): Critical reception

+Other critics were less enthusiastic.
+NME reviewer Simon Williams found Pop Life lacking in standout songs despite its "contemporary touches and 'now' club beats", calling it "proof ... that being a slave to the current rhythm means selling yourself short every time."
+Kirsty McNeill of Smash Hits felt that Bananarama had failed to progress musically, and dismissed the record as "more of the same, familiar, squeaky-voiced harmonies over that ever-present, pounding '80's 'disco' beat."

 Chart performance

-Commercially, the album reached number 42 in the United Kingdom, number 37 in Sweden, and number 146 in Australia.
-Four mid-charting singles were issued from the album, and following the release of "Tripping on Your Love", O'Sullivan left the group, leaving members Sara Dallin and Keren Woodward to continue as a duo.
+Commercially, Pop Life reached number 42 in the United Kingdom, number 37 in Sweden, and number 146 in Australia.
+Four mid-charting singles were issued from the album, and following the release of "Tripping on Your Love", Jacquie O'Sullivan left the group, leaving Sara Dallin and Keren Woodward to continue as a duo.